 That said, these tools should be beneficial to all Redux users.
 Whether you're a brand new Redux user setting up your first project, or an experienced user who wants to simplify an existing application, Redux Toolkit can help you make your Redux code better.

-Redux Toolkit includes:
+Redux Toolkit includes these APIs:

 redux-thunkby default, and enables use of the Redux DevTools Extension.

-createReducer()utility that lets you supply a lookup table of action types to case reducer functions, rather than writing switch statements.
+createReducer(): that lets you supply a lookup table of action types to case reducer functions, rather than writing switch statements.
 In addition, it automatically uses the

 immerlibrary to let you write simpler immutable updates with normal mutative code, like